Instagram/MonkeyType/doc/tracing.rst

 For more complex tracing cases where you can't easily wrap the code to trace in a context manager, you can also use a :class:`CallTracer` directly.
 :class:`CallTracer` doesn't accept a :class:`~monkeytype.config.Config` object;
-instead you directly pass it a logger, filter, and sample rate.
+instead you pass it a logger, filter, and sample rate.

 If you have a config, you can easily pull those from it::